tytydraco/yessleep/out/Did_anyone_else_go_to_the_night_doctor.md

 There was a large man standing in my bedroom right next to my head.
 He was looking at me.
 The red light of the clock reflected on his glasses.

 I screamed for my parents at the top of my lungs.
 They came in and turned the lights on and tried to calm me down.
 The man was still there, and he looked pale and just as scary in the light.
-He was an older man, taller than my father, with a sunken face with drooping jowls.
+He was an older man, taller than my father, his face sunken with drooping jowls.
 His eyes were recessed beneath heavy lids.
 They looked too small for his eye sockets, like he was peeking out from behind his own face.
-He reminded me of a latex Halloween mask of an old man I’d seen the week prior at Walmart.
+He reminded me of a latex Halloween mask of an old man I’d seen at Walmart a week prior.
 Sort of melting and hollow.

 I remember my mom apologizing to him, and my dad leaning down to talk to me.

 They called him Dr. Moris.
 I hated him.
 They told me he was going to ask me a few questions and examine me, and then I could go to sleep again.

-I didn’t know what to say at the time but I remember thinking everything was alright then.
+I didn’t know what to say at the time but I remember thinking everything was mostly alright then.
 Since my parents weren’t alarmed, I went along with it.

 Dr. Moris sat at my bedside and asked for one arm, then the other.
 My sleeves were already rolled up.
 He took a measuring tape from his coat pocket and measured both of my arms, first from shoulder to elbow, then elbow to wrist.
-Then he did my legs.
-Then my spine.
+He did my legs.
+Then, my spine.

 He asked if I played sports, and if I got along well with other kids.
 I said I did.
 I played soccer, and I had some friends down the street.